 Business Tax Cuts Will Boost US Competitiveness

 The Tax Cut and Jobs Act of 2017 (H.R.
-1), to be voted by the House of Representatives in mid-November, would slash the federal corporate tax rate from 35 to 20 percent.
+1), voted on by the House of Representatives on November 16, 2017, would slash the federal corporate tax rate from 35 to 20 percent.
 The corporate tax cut would by itself reduce federal revenues by $1.462 trillion over 10 years—about $100 billion for each percentage point of tax cut.
 H.R.
 1 is far from the final word on what Congress ends up passing.
-The lawmakers are also considering other tax cuts and revenue increases in other areas, and the Senate is moving toward adoption of a modified approach, deferring the corporate tax cut to 2019.
+Senators are now considering tax cuts and revenue increases in other areas and moving toward adoption of a modified approach, deferring the corporate tax cut to 2019.

 But if Congress enacts something that resembles H.R.
 1, the competitive standing of US corporations would improve.
 The current 35 percent statutory rate, when coupled with state taxes that average 5 percent, puts the United States in last place among large advanced economies, from the standpoint of corporate tax rates.
 Because of various credits, deductions, and “loopholes,” effective average corporate tax rates in nearly all countries (including the United States) are lower than statutory rates.
 However, compared to other advanced countries, the United States extracts a high effective rate from corporations, especially large ones.
 A 20 percent federal rate would turn the tax world upside down, putting the United States on par with the United Kingdom, and in the upper third of advanced countries.
 Multinational corporations that compare tax burdens for their next factory, office, or research and development (R&D) center, will find the United States very attractive.

-Partly to pay for the rate cut and expensing, the act (including the subsequent Chairman’s Amendments) would claw back some $293 billion in tax revenue from multinational corporations’ profits retained abroad since 1986.
+Partly to pay for the rate cut and expensing, H.R.
+1 would claw back some $293 billion in tax revenue from multinational corporations’ profits retained abroad since 1986.
 The legislation proposes to collect another $77 billion over the next 10 years from multinational corporations that enjoy high returns in their subsidiaries abroad.
 The original version of H.R.
 1 proposed an additional $155 billion of “excise” taxes on foreign parent or sister corporations of US firms.
-However, the subsequent Chairman’s Amendment would allow 80 percent of foreign taxes on the relevant income to be credited against this tax, bringing the new revenue estimate down to $88 billion.
+However, the subsequent Chairman’s Amendment allows 80 percent of foreign taxes on the relevant income to be credited against this tax, bringing the new revenue estimate down to $88 billion.
 All told, US multinational corporations would be taxed an additional $458 billion over 10 years as a result of these steps.
 The aim of the authors of the legislation is to help pay for the rate cut and expensing provisions.
 On the other hand, future dividends from foreign subsidiaries would be exempt from US tax (apart from “high return” subsidiaries), at a revenue cost of $205 billion over 10 years.